kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 Yes.
 If the feature gate is disabled:
 - All `fallback` configurations in HPA specs are ignored by the controller
 - External metrics revert to current behavior: HPA cannot scale based on them when they're unavailable
-- The `fallbackActive` and `consecutiveFailureCount` status fields stop being updated
+- The `fallbackActive`, `firstFailureTime`, and `fallbackReplicas` status fields stop being updated
+  - These fields remain in the HPA status at their last values but are not evaluated or modified
 - HPAs maintain their current replica count at the time of rollback
 - No pods are restarted or disrupted